Simon2828/west-bridgford-advice-centre/src/pages/index.md

     •	Health and disability.
     We also signpost for
     •	Immigration issues
     •	Debt
-    •	Financial advice

 description: "The Church Hall is centrally situated on Stratford Road immediately adjoining the rear of St. Giles Church and just 200 metres from the Co-op store, Bridgford Road.
 There is restricted parking on Stratford Road so please check signs before parking.
-The West Bridgford Advice Centre is run by volunteers.
-Our services are free of charge.
-We manage to sort out most of our clients' problems ourselves but if we can't, we know where to send you for the help you need.       "
+The West Bridgford Advice Centre is run by volunteers and our services are free of charge.       "
 intro:
   blurbs:
     - image: /img/top-left.jpg